tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 #### Undo JS

 Undo JS is used to "clean up" after a widget.
-It's primarily used in the editor, when changing field values or removing an existing widget.
+It's used in the editor, when changing field values or removing an existing widget.
 Undo JS should remove the element and any other side-effects.

 One way to write undo JS is to use the `widget.$instance` value.
 For example, you could create a widget with HTML starting like this:
 ```html